aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Sleep.md

 ## [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md)
 This condition may be inflicted if the property is `Sleep`.
 This means it's also supported by the `StatusMirror` [medal](../../../Enums%20and%20IDs/Medal.md).

-This condition prevents toppling on enemy party members with a `ToppleFirst` or `ToppleAirOnly` [AttackProperty](../../Damage%20pipeline/AttackProperty.md) in their `weakness`.
+This condition prevents toppling on enemy party members with a `ToppleFirst` or `ToppleAirOnly` [AttackProperty](../../Damage%20pipeline/AttackProperty.md) in their [weakness](../Enemy%20features.md#weakness).

 In [DefaultDamageCalc](../../Damage%20pipeline/CalculateBaseDamage.md#defaultdamagecalc), this condition allows the `HeavySleeper` [medal](../../../Enums%20and%20IDs/Medal.md) to process by dividing the damage amount by 2 floored.

 This condition my be removed during [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md) or after its return in DoDamage damage calculation from a target with it after when sustaining damages under certain conditions (with caveats, check the methods's documentation to learn more).
 Notably, it won't happen if the target has the `HeavySleeper` [medal](../../../Enums%20and%20IDs/Medal.md).
 NOTE: If DoDamage decides to wake up the target, there is a known issue when setting their `cantmove` value.
 Check DoDamage's documentation to learn more.

 ## [EndPlayerTurn](../../Battle%20flow/EndPlayerTurn.md)
-All enemy party members who still have this condition on EndPlayerTurn without `actimmobile` will have their `cantmove` set to 1.
+All enemy party members who still have this condition on EndPlayerTurn without [actimmobile](../Enemy%20features.md#actimmobile) will have their `cantmove` set to 1.
 NOTE: It means removing the condition on the same main turn it was inflicted may leave the `cantmove` at 1 even if the enemy party member should have been able to act during their phase.

 ## [AdvanceTurnEntity](../../Battle%20flow/AdvanceTurnEntity.md)
 When the condition is processed (when `hp` is above 0, but less than `maxhp`):